Lee Ang, Ngaw Chee Ang, Kim Lai Ang, William Lee-Thye Ang, Yong Sai Ang FamilyUNIVERSAL FUND MEMBER

 Lee's Story

 Lee joined Watsi on May 7th, 2014.
 Seven years ago, Lee joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Lee's most recent donation traveled 8,300 miles to support Thin, a future teacher from Burma, to fund gallbladder surgery.
+Lee's most recent donation traveled 8,300 miles to support Aye, a creative cook and mom from Burma, to fund heart surgery.

 Impact